google/fuzztest/centipede/README.md

 Then, run the same command line, but with `--distill --total_shards=N --num_threads=K`.
-This will read `N` corpus shards and produce `K` independent distilled corpus files.
+This will read `N` corpus shards and produce `K` independent distilled corpus files and `K` corresponding feature files.
 Each of the distilled corpora should have the same features as the `N` shards combined, but the inputs might be different between the `K` distilled corpora.
 In most cases `K==1` is sufficient, i.e. you simply omit `--num_threads=K`.

 The `--distill` flag requires that you pass the `--binary` or `--coverage_binary` so that it knows where to look for the `features` files, but